Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

 3              1197.8155 Supermarket Type2
 4              2215.4753 Supermarket Type3
 ```
-Since there is a significant difference among the different types of  Outlet_Type, we will not combine them
+Since there is a significant difference among the different types of  Outlet_Type, we will not combine them.
 We noticed that the minimum value in Item_ Visibility was 0, which makes no practical sense.
 Lets consider it like missing information and impute it with mean visibility of that product.
 ```
 sqldf('select COUNT(Item_Visibility) from new where Item_Visibility = 0 ')
 ```